jimmitchell/Tinylytics-for-Micro.blog/README.md

 A Micro.blog plug-in to easily add Tinylytics tracking to your site.

+> ## New Users Save 20%
+>
+> If you're a new user to Tinylytics, you can save 20% off your first year by using the following coupon code when you sign up:
+>
+> ### **tiny-plugin-mb**
+>
+> *Note: This coupon is only good for new accounts and requires you to select the yearly plan option at sign up.
+See the sign up link below.*

 ## How To Use This Plug-in

 Before anything else, you'll need to sign up for a [Tinylytics.app](https://tinylytics.app) account for the plug-in to work.
+Be sure to use the 20% off coupon above.

-Once you have the plug-in installed, enter your unique site id from your [Tinylytics.app](https://tinylytics.app) site configuration page:
+Once you've signed up and have the plug-in installed, enter your unique site id from your [Tinylytics.app](https://tinylytics.app) site configuration page:

 <img src="screenshots/tinylytics.jpg" alt="tinylytics site id example" width="1000" />

 ## Displaying Hits

-If you want to display the total hits somewhere on your site, check the "Display hits?" checkbox.
-Checkout the Tinylytics "[Showing a hit counter](https://tinylytics.app/docs/show_hit_counter)" help article for more details.
+If you want to display the total hits on your site, check the "Show Hits?" checkbox.
+Check out the Tinylytics "[Showing a hit counter](https://tinylytics.app/docs/show_hit_counter)" help article for more details.

+## Displaying Uptime

+If you want to display the uptime of your site, check the "Show Uptime?" checkbox.
+Check out the Tinylytics "[Showing Uptime on your site](https://tinylytics.app/docs/showing_uptime)" help article for more details. **Note:** Uptime monitoring is a paid account feature.
+If you enable the "Show Uptime?" checkbox but to not have a paid account, you'll only see an uptime label.

 ## Displaying Post Kudos

 If you want to display a Kudos counter on individual post pages, check the "Show Kudos?" checkbox.
 See the Tinylytics "[Showing kudos](https://tinylytics.app/docs/showing_kudos)" help article for more details.
 In addition to a Kudos counter, you can set a label using any combination of emoji and/or text.
 If you don't set your own label, the default emoji will be "👋".

-## Displaying Uptime
+## Showing the Webring Link

-If you want to display the uptime of your site, check the "Display Uptime?" checkbox.
-Checkout the Tinylytics "[Showing Uptime on your site](https://tinylytics.app/docs/showing_uptime)" help article for more details. **Note:** Uptime monitoring is a paid account feature.
-If you enable the "Display Uptime?" checkbox but to not have a paid account, you'll only see an uptime label.
+If you want to display the Tinylytics Webring Link on your site, check the "Show Webring?" checkbox.
+See the Tinylytics "[Showing the webring](https://tinylytics.app/docs/showing_webring)" help article for more details.
+You can set the link text using using any combination of emoji and/or text.
+If you don't set your own label.

+## Displaying Country Flags

+If you want to display the total hits on your site, check the "Show Country Flags?" checkbox.
+Checkout the Tinylytics "[Showing visited countries](https://tinylytics.app/docs/showing_countries)" help article for more details.

+---

 ## Shortcodes

-If you'd like to avoid making changes to your theme template files, you can use shortcodes instead.
+If you'd like to avoid making changes to your theme template files, you can use select shortcodes instead.
 To add a kudos or post view counter to a post, simply add them using the following shortcodes:

 ````
 {{< tinykudos >}}
 {{< tinyhits >}}
+{{< tinyflags >}}
 ````

-An example of that might look something like this:
+An example of using a shortcode looks something like this:

 <img src="screenshots/shortcode-example.png" alt="tinylytics hits shorcode" width="1000" />

-**A new feature:** Adding a ``{{< tinyhits >}}`` shortcode to a post will give a number of views for just that post, not the overall site views.
+**A new feature:** Adding a ``{{< tinyhits >}}`` shortcode to a post will give the number of views *for just that post*, not the overall site views.

-## Showing Total Hits and Uptime in Your Micro.blog Footer
+## Showing Total Hits, Uptime, Webring Link and Country Flags in Your Micro.blog Footer

-Maybe you'd like to display a hit counter in the global custom footer of your Micro.blog without having to change any template files.
-Since shortcodes do not work in the Micro.blog custom footer, this can be accomplished using a partial embed instead.
+Maybe you'd like to display a hit counter, uptime, webring link and/or country flags in the global custom footer of your Micro.blog site without having to change any template files.
+Since shortcodes don't work in the Micro.blog custom footer, this can be accomplished using a partial embed instead.

 ````
 {{ partial "tinyhits/embed.html" (dict "context" . ) }}
 ````

-An example of that looks something like this:
+An example of that looks like this:

 <img src="screenshots/footer-partial-example.png" alt="tinylytics kudos shorcode" width="1000" />